stnielse/kafka-playground/README.md

 This repo serves as a very simple "playground" in which you can experiment with a local Kafka broker: publishing and consuming messages.

+*Note that I'm currently working on fixing a recursive production bug.
+Just be careful that the block of messages will send infinitely in current-state.*

 ## Base Structure

 It uses Kafka (obviously), Zookeeper for Kafka coordination, python for both the production and consumption of messages, and Kafdrop for an easy-to-use UI.